ucn-eu/pih-store-instance/wifi/README.md

 * `POST /path/to/your/data`     create or update the data

-*Serving static files
+### Serving static files
-put all the files under the the directory files/ say, if there is a file files/js/foo.js, a GET request should get it for you: `GET /js/foo.js`
+put all the files under the the directory files/

+say, if there is a file at `files/js/foo.js`, a GET request should get it for you: `GET /js/foo.js`